 Use the tables here to determine approximately how far to place the projector from the screen based on the size of the projected image.
 (Conversion figures may have been rounded up or down.)
-You can also use the projector Throw Distance Calculator at www.epson.com/support (U.S.) or www.epson.ca/support (Canada).

 16:10 Aspect Ratio Image or Screen